colejarczyk/doc/api/settings.rst

     }

 Get list of translations
 ------------------------

-To retrieve a paginated list of available translations you will need to call the ``/api/admin/translations`` endpoint with the ``GET`` method.
+To retrieve a paginated list of available translations you need to call the ``/api/admin/translations`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^